LooksRare/sdk-v2/guides/createMakerBid.md

   price: ethers.utils.parseEther("1"), // Be careful to use a price in wei, this example is for 1 ETH
   itemIds: [0], // Token id of the NFT you want to buy
   amounts: [1], // Use it for listing several ERC-1155 (Optional, Default to [1])
-  startTime: Math.floor(Date.now() / 1000), // Default to now, use it to create an order that will be valid in the future (Optional, Default to now)
+  startTime: Math.floor(Date.now() / 1000), // Use it to create an order that will be valid in the future (Optional, Default to now)
 });

 // If you didn't approve your weth, the createMaker function populate an approval function for you.